shanth1/loggate/docs/05-development.md

 	"github.com/shanth1/loggate/internal/core/domain"
 )

-// Storage реализует ports.LogStorage для записи в файл. type Storage struct {
+// Storage implements ports.LogStorage for writing to a file. type Storage struct {
 	file *os.File
 	mu   sync.Mutex
 }

-// New создает новый экземпляр File Storage.
+// New creates a new instance of File Storage.
-// path - это DSN из конфига.
-func New(path string) (*Storage, error) {
+// path is the DSN from the config. func New(path string) (*Storage, error) {
 	f, err := os.OpenFile(path, os.O_APPEND|os.O_CREATE|os.O_WRONLY, 0644)
 	if err != nil {